webqit/webflo/README.md

   └── public/index.html ----------------------- http://localhost:3000/index.html --------- text/html
 ```

 But, we can also access the route in a way that gets the data rendered into the automatically-paired `index.html` file for a dynamic page response.
-We'd simply set the [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header of the request to something that can match as `text/html` - e.g. `text/html`, `text/*`, `*/html`, `*/*`, and Webflo will automatically perform [Server-Side Rendering](#client-and-server-side-rendering) to give a page response.
+We'd simply set the [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header of the request to a value of `text/html`, and Webflo will automatically perform [Server-Side Rendering](#client-and-server-side-rendering) to give a page response.

 > **Note**
 > <br>The `Accept` header hint is already how browsers make requests on every page load.
 Here, it just works!